SLCCE/welcome-to-computing/Instructions/9-Java-Input.md

 in.close();
 ```

-**EXERCISE:** make a copy of the `Java.java` starter code.
+**EXERCISE:** Make a copy of the `Java.java` starter code.
 Read each comment and fill in the missing code below.